 The rest of the paper is organized as follows.
-Section 2 describes the methods used to reconstruct particle fluxes from global PSD reconstructions and in situ carbon export observations.
-Section 3 presents the results of our export flux reconstructions, comparing them to previous studies at regional and global scales, and discussing the uncertainties and caveats inherent to our approach.
+Section 2 describes the methods used to estimate particle fluxes from global PSD reconstructions and in situ observations.
+Section 3 presents the results of the new export estimates, comparing them to prior work, and discussing the implications, uncertainties, and caveats inherent to our approach.
 Section 4 summarizes the main findings and future directions.